 Despite having continuity plans, catering equipment suppliers are finding their supply chains are being impacted as the pandemic takes hold.
 This is making it difficult to keep vital supplies flowing.
 Communication is vital, but often complex, with employees, product suppliers and customers mostly working remotely.

-It is for this very reason that a global catering equipment supplier turned to Orange Business Services for a unified communications and collaboration (UCC) platform.
+It is for this very reason that a global catering equipment supplier turned to Orange Business for a unified communications and collaboration (UCC) platform.
 Among other things, the company provides crucial hygiene and PPE to hospitals and care homes, including the recently created NHS Nightingale Hospital in London, one of many institutions on the frontline of the COVID-19 crisis.
 It is therefore imperative that their employees can collaborate quickly and easily wherever they are to ensure the company is as agile as possible in fulfilling orders.

 Remote working was the exception, not the rule before the pandemic hit this Orange customer.
 The new unified collaboration and communications platform has been its lifeline during the COVID-19 crisis.